Penn State Nittany Lions women's soccer: Varsity play

-Building off of the success mounted in the team's first season the Nittany Lions started hot in 1995, winning the Cornell Classic, recording a five game win streak and receiving the teams first national ranking.
-Finishing with a record of 14-6-1 after the Big Ten tournament, the squad received their first NCAA Tournament at-large bid to the 1995 NCAA Division I Women's Soccer Tournament securing a home game against James Madison University, a rematch of the team's season opener.
-The Nittany Lions fell to James Madison 2-1 ending their run in the tournament.
+Building off of the success mounted in the team's first season the Nittany Lions started hot in 1995, winning the Cornell Classic, recording a five-game win streak and receiving the team's first national ranking.
+Finishing with a record of 14–6–1 after the Big Ten tournament, the squad received their first NCAA Tournament at-large bid to the 1995 NCAA Division I Women's Soccer Tournament securing a home game against James Madison University, a rematch of the team's season opener.
+The Nittany Lions fell to James Madison 2–1 ending their run in the tournament.

 Penn State women's soccer slated a series of exhibition games in Europe during the summer of 1997.
 In the team's first match of the exhibition the Nittany Lions faced the England women's national team at Wembley Stadium, taking place before the FA Community Shield Match in front of 40,000 spectators.
 Penn State became the first American women's soccer team to play in Wembley Stadium and Penn State player Carole Dutchka became the first American woman to score a goal at Wembley Stadium.
 The Nittany Lions fell to the England women's national team 3–2.
 During the tour the Nittany Lions also faced off against the Millwall Lionesses in a nationally televised match, defeating the club 4–2.
 Closing out the tour Penn State participated in an exhibition match in Belgium against the Netherlands women's select team and participated in the S.V.
 Hemmerden Frauenfussball Tournament in Germany.

 The Nittany Lions raised their first Big Ten Regular Season Championship and Big Ten Tournament Title in 1998, finishing their regular season campaign with a 7th seeded automatic bid to the 1998 NCAA Division I Women's Soccer Tournament.
 The Nittany Lions advanced to the quarterfinals defeating Indiana and Clemson before falling to Florida who would go on to win the National Championship title.
 The Nittany Lion's quarterfinals finish and No. 6 national ranking marked two new team bests.
 Head coach Patrick Farmer was named the 1998 Soccer Times National Coach of the Year to cap off the historic season.